 If suppose, the High Court orders in the favour of the motion then the Hon’ble Court will not order for the increase in minimum speed.
 The High Court will direct the Ministry to implement the law and further to bring an amendment in the TRAI Act, which is the work of the executive, then the job of the executive wing of the country would start.
 It is the time-consuming process but will be implemented only after the amendment being brought in the Regulations formed by TRAI.
 The telecom network providers will be granted time by the concerned ministry to implement the same and they have to proceed under the given time limit.
 It’s a highly technical matter.
 But, before the expiry of the period of 10 years which has been set as a timeframe for bringing up the new policy, it will get implemented.
 An appeal can be preferred before the Supreme Court against the decision of any of the High Courts by the aggrieved party.

 About Palash and Prasoon

-Prasoon Agrawal graduated from one of the finest law institutions of India i.e Hidyatullah National Law University, Raipur and has been a Merit holder in the institution and has been practicing in Chhattisgarh High Court from Past one and a half Year.
+Prasoon Agrawal graduated from one of the finest law institutions of India i.e Hidyatullah National Law University, Raipur and has been a Merit holder in the institution and has been practising in Chhattisgarh High Court from Past one and a half year.
 He specializes in Constitution and Telecom Law.